I read

 “consecration” that Cindy followed, you will be very surprised.

-Cindy’s version (see p.
-146-147 of Little Cindy’s
+Cindy’s version (see pages 146-147 of Little Cindy’s

 Letters)—which was provided to Cindy by a priest himself given over

-of St. Louis’s text.
-And that’s what Rob reacts to.
+New Age distortion of St. Louis’s text.
+And that’s

 Rob sounds harsh, yet keep in

-mind that he is not criticizing true devotion; he criticizes superstition.
+mind that he is not criticizing true devotion; he criticizes superstition

-of her eating disorder, she must renounce all the superstitions that
+must renounce all the superstitions that defend

-defend her from her emotional pain, and she
+her from her emotional pain, and she must then encounter Christ’s

-must then encounter Christ’s mercy in full
+mercy in full

 understanding of His love.